imdeepmind/imdeepmind.github.io/docs/programming/programming-languages/python/async.md

 - Coroutines are not executed until awaited or scheduled (e.g., as tasks).
 - Use `asyncio.gather(*coroutines)` to run multiple coroutines concurrently.

-Below is a revised, detailed note focusing exclusively on **Tasks** in Python’s `asyncio`, incorporating `asyncio.gather` and `asyncio.TaskGroup` as requested, while covering what tasks are, their use cases, pros, cons, and examples.
-The introduction to `asyncio` has been removed, and the focus is narrowed to tasks only.

 ## Tasks